 So before treating your patient please confirm they have submitted a workers compensation claim, and that you have approval from the insurer to start treatment.

-See also the 2016 Fees Orders for:
+See also the 2017 Massage Therapy Fees Order.

 When invoicing, we have a payment system that requires itemised invoices.
 This system enables consistent data collection from service providers and insurers and ensures accurate payments.